- How do I use labels to Receive Inventory?

 To do this, begin by clicking on the tiny print button on our Forum Cookies flower, as seen below:

-Clicking on this button will bring up our browser’s printing window, so we should make sure our label printer is hooked up, our print settings are correct, and that the labels is displaying all of the information we want them to show.
+Clicking on this button will bring up our browser’s printing window, so we should make sure our label printer is hooked up, our print settings are correct, and that the labels are displaying all of the information we want them to show.

 Since we are intaking 100 of this product, I want to make sure I print 100 labels so I’ve set my “copies” count to 100 within my browser’s print window.
 Then I hit the “print” button and my label printer will output 100 labels specific to this product and its batch.